Southern cassowary: Description

-The southern cassowary has stiff, bristly black plumage, a blue face and a long neck, red on the cape and two red wattles measuring around 17.8 cm in length hanging down around its throat.
-A horn-like brown casque, measuring 13 to 16.9 cm high, sits atop the head.
+The adult southern cassowary has stiff, bristly black plumage, a blue face and a long neck, red on the cape and two red wattles measuring up to 18 cm in length hanging down around its throat.
+A horn-like brown casque, measuring 13 to 20 cm high, sits atop the head.
 The bill can range from 9.8 to 19 cm.
 The plumage is sexually monomorphic, but the female is dominant and larger with a longer casque, larger bill and brighter-coloured bare parts.
-The juveniles have brown longitudinal striped plumage.
+Plumage of the southern cassowary develops as it grows, juveniles with soft, fuzzy and striped plumage for the first few months.
+Immature birds are covered in hair-like brown plumage, and as they grow, the feathers darken.